-- 4.4 During negotiations about the Rye housing target, it has been agreed with the Local Planning Authority that here is some uncertainty whether Rye Harbour will contribute towards the Core strategy target for Rye and Rye Harbour.
+- 4.4 During negotiations about the Rye housing target, it has been agreed with the Local Planning Authority that there is some uncertainty whether Rye Harbour will contribute towards the Core Strategy target for Rye and Rye Harbour.
 This is because the proposed allocation for the former is the subject of potential ecological objections.
 Therefore, on a precautionary basis, the Rye housing target has been increased by 40 dwellings.
 Without the allowance for development at Rye Harbour, the target for Rye becomes 107 to 152 dwellings.
 Against this scenario, the Rye proposals can realistically yield some 115 150 dwellings.
-Leaving aside the uncertainty regarding the Rye Harbour allocation, other, generic factors below suggest that there should be some "headroom" in the Rye allocation. - a. the supporting Site Assessments document finds all the sites sustainable, while the SA/SEA highlights that the allocations are all predominantly brownfield sites supporting the economic and social needs of the town - b. some of the sites have factors limiting early release - c. there is a relatively high affordable housing need in the town - d. neighbourhood plans should deliver at least the Local Plan requirement. - 4.5 Developers should note the Local Planning Authority's National and Local List of Planning Application Requirements updated December 2017 (first published November 2013).
-Given the protected habitats surrounding Rye, developers should note the requirement for an Ecological Survey and Report, (NPPF para 118 and Local Plan Core Strategy - Policy EN5) for any development application (except for change of use and development to an existing dwelling (householder)) within: a Site of Special Scientific Interest (SSSI), Site of Nature Conservation Interest (SNCI), Local Nature Reserve (LNR), Special Protection Area (SPA), RAMSAR site, Special Area of Conservation (SAC) or adjacent to any of the above where any impact is likely o Biodiversity Action Plan (BAP) Habitat.
+Leaving aside the uncertainty regarding the Rye Harbour allocation, other, generic factors below suggest that there should be some "headroom" in the Rye allocation. - a.
+The supporting Site Assessments document finds all the sites sustainable, while the SA/SEA highlights that the allocations are all predominantly brownfield sites supporting the economic and social needs of the town - b.
+Some of the sites have factors limiting early release - c.
+There is a relatively high affordable housing need in the town - d.
+Neighbourhood plans should deliver at least the Local Plan requirement. - 4.5 Developers should note the Local Planning Authority's National and Local List of Planning Application Requirements updated December 2017 (first published November 2013).
+Given the protected habitats surrounding Rye, developers should note the requirement for an Ecological Survey and Report, (NPPF para 118 and Local Plan Core Strategy Policy EN5) for any development application (except for change of use and development to an existing dwelling (householder)) within: a Site of Special Scientific Interest (SSSI), Site of Nature Conservation Interest (SNCI), Local Nature Reserve (LNR), Special Protection Area (SPA), RAMSAR site, Special Area of Conservation (SAC) or adjacent to any of the above where any impact is likely on a Biodiversity Action Plan (BAP) Habitat.

-Figure 5: Housing site allocation map: primary housing sites in orange (See Housing Policies for detail).
+Figure 5: Housing site allocation map: primary housing sites in orange (See Housing Policies for detail); mixed use as shown in dark red.

-Policy H1 Housing Allocations: To meet the Rother Core Strategy housing target for Rye the following sites, as delineated on the Policies Map, are allocated for development subject to the criteria in policies H2-H8 and other relevant development plan policies:
+Policy H1 Housing Allocations: The following sites, as delineated on the Policies Map, are allocated for development subject to the criteria in policies H2-H8 and other relevant development plan policies:

 - a.
-H3 Former Tilling Green School for up to 20 dwellings

-- b.
-H4 Rock Channel for 30 dwellings

-- c.
-H5 Winchelsea Rd East for 10 dwellings

-- d.
-H6 Winchelsea Rd West for 20 dwellings

-- e.
-H7 Freda Gardham School for 30 dwellings

-- f.
-H8 Lower School Site for 50 dwellings
+H3 Former Tilling Green School for at least 20 dwellings - b.
+H4 Rock Channel for at least 30 dwellings - c.
+H5 Winchelsea Rd East for at least 10 dwellings - d.
+H6 Winchelsea Rd West for at least 20 dwellings - e.
+H7 Freda Gardham School for at least 30 dwellings - f.
+H8 Lower School Site for at least 50 dwellings

-These allocations would provide a total of 160 dwellings.
+These allocations would provide at least 160 dwellings.